Study: Test score may predict which prostate cancer patients can safely skip combined therapy

 - What test will predict the risk of my cancer spreading?

-- What are my options for treating cancer?
+- What are my options for treating prostate cancer?

 - What side effects may be associated with my treatment?

-- Is taking a combined- (or multi-) therapy approach necessary for my cancer?
+- Is taking a combined- (or multi-) therapy approach necessary for my prostate cancer?

-The following studies are enrolling people with prostate cancer.
+The following studies are enrolling people with early-stage prostate cancer:

-- NCT05498272: NePtune: Using PARP Inhibitors Before Surgery in Localized Cancer.
-This study is enrolling people with intermediate-risk or high-risk cancer with the cerain gene mutations who are planning to undergo surgery to have their removed (radical prostatectomy).
+- NCT05498272: NePtune: Using PARP Inhibitors Before Surgery in Localized Prostate Cancer.
+This study is enrolling people with intermediate-risk or high-risk prostate cancer with certain gene mutations who are planning to have their prostate removed (radical prostatectomy).

-- NCT04404894: Long-Term Registry in Cancer Patients From Diverse Urology Practice Settings Following Prolaris® Testing.
-This registry evaluates treatment selection for patients with newly diagnosed, localized cancer following Prolaris testing—a risk estimating test.
-It measures the proportion of men who initially select treatment with active surveillance, the time frame between active surveillance selection and any change in treatment as well as clinical outcomes.
+- NCT04404894: Long-Term Prospective Registry in Prostate Cancer Patients From Diverse Urology Practice Settings Following Prolaris® Testing.
+This registry evaluates treatment selection for patients with newly diagnosed, localized prostate cancer following Prolaris testing—a risk estimating test.
+It measures the proportion of men who initially select treatment with active surveillance, the time frame between active surveillance selection and any changes in treatment, as well as clinical outcomes.

-- NCT03697148: in Evaluating Cancer and Helping Treatment Planning in Patients With Cancer.
-This study evaluates how well multiparametric magnetic resonance imaging () works in evaluating cancer and helping treatment planning for patients with cancer.
+- NCT03697148: in Evaluating Cancer Stage and Helping Treatment Planning in Patients With Prostate Cancer.
+This study evaluates how well multiparametric magnetic resonance imaging (mpMRI) works in evaluating cancer stages and helping treatment planning for patients with prostate cancer.

-- NCT04396808: Genomics in Michigan to AdJust Outcomes in canceR (G-MAJOR) for Men With Newly Diagnosed Favorable Risk Cancer.
-This study looks at a new ways to use tumor testing and other tools to help patients understand their risk for recurrence and make decisions about their care after prostate cancer.
+- NCT04396808: Genomics in Michigan to AdJust Outcomes in Prostate canceR (G-MAJOR) for Men With Newly Diagnosed Favorable Risk Prostate Cancer.
+This study looks at new ways to use tumor testing and other tools that help patients understand their risk for recurrence and make decisions about their care after early-stage prostate cancer.

-Several other clinical trials for patients with prostate can be found here.
+Several other clinical trials for patients with early-stage prostate can be found here.

 Updated: 11/03/2024